Sword of the Demon Hunter: Kijin Gentōshō

 Sword of the Demon Hunter: Kijin Gentōshō (鬼人幻燈抄, Kijin Gentōshō) is a Japanese historical fantasy novel series written by Moto'o Nakanishi and illustrated by Tamaki.
 It was serialized online between January 2013 and May 2016 on the user-generated novel publishing website Arcadia, and it later moved to the Shōsetsuka ni Narō website, where it was serialized between December 2015 and October 2016.
 It was later acquired by Futabasha, who have published fourteen volumes from June 2019 to November 2023.
-A manga adaptation with art by Yū Satomi is published by Futabasha since September 2021 and has been collected in eight tankōbon volumes.
+A manga adaptation with art by Yū Satomi is published by Futabasha since September 2021 and has been collected in ten tankōbon volumes.
 Both the original novel series and manga adaptation are licensed in English by Seven Seas Entertainment.
 An anime television series adaptation produced by Yokohama Animation Laboratory aired from March to September 2025.

 Plot

 In the Edo period, within the secluded mountain village of Kadono, resided Jinta, a young man who served as the guardian to the shrine maiden known as Itsukihime.
 Originally an outsider, Jinta and his younger sister, Suzune, had sought refuge in the village after fleeing their previous home.
 Embracing his role, Jinta dedicated himself to protecting the villagers from various perils.
 One fateful day, he was tasked with confronting a mysterious demon lurking in the forest.
 Upon encountering the creature, Jinta experienced a supernatural event that profoundly altered his existence.
 This pivotal moment marked the beginning of his extraordinary journey across different eras, where he faced demons, deities, and individuals bound by enigmatic destinies.
 Throughout his odyssey, Jinta gradually uncovered a deeper connection to the supernatural realm, leading to revelations about his own existence.